simon-perriard/software_security/cs412_lab4/lab0x04libfuzzer/reports/00/DESCRIPTION.md

 In `pngparser.c:713`

 #### Expected vs Observed
-We expect the program not to close an unexisting file and exit without error.
+We expect the program not to close an missing file and exit without segfault.
 We observed a segfault.

 #### Steps to Reproduce